 The cloud is working like a double-edged sword today; while it has made the world smaller and given access to information to users spread far and wide, it has exposed data to greater threats and more vulnerability.
 With the numbers of users and technologies increasing day by day, the cloud is witnessing an evolution and you can expect many more changes to occur in this year.
 Reports indicate that the traffic in hyperscale data centers will increase five times by 2020 and they will make up nearly 53% of data center traffic.
 Almost 92% of workloads is going to get processed by the cloud data centers by 2020 and enterprise workloads will make up 72% of these data center workloads.
 New trends in Big Data will have huge effects on our digital lives and all these developments will bring forth many more risks.

 This problem becomes more profound when you try to deploy cutting edge technologies inside outdated and aging brick and mortar architecture.
 As new technologies make their way into our lives, you will find that attacks on these are far more sophisticated than ever before.
 These attacks are not only high-end; they are more lethal.
-So, data attacks have now become the single most worrisome factor affecting data centers which are keen to host the most updated cloud technologies.
+So, data attacks have now become the single most worrisome factor affecting data centers which are keen to host the most updated cloud hosting technologies.

 Arbor Networks says that the DDoS attacks still remain the most common attacks because of the easy availability of tools to help any individual having web connectivity to launch an attack.
 But the frequency, nature and complexity of these attacks have undergone radical changes.
 Incidentally, in the past one and a half years, there has been an average of nearly 124,000 events every week.
 Countries like UK, France and the US are the most common targets for such attacks.
 Only in October of last year, the severest DDoS attack was recorded when a botnet created by Mirai software hijacked poorly-secure devices like the CCTV cameras at 17 sites.
 As many as75% of the global vantage points had sent queries which got no response from Dyn servers and many of the services that were affected even caused collateral damage causing outages.